F0903/jellyfin-mpv-shim/README.md

 [![Code Stype](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Jellyfin MPV Shim is a cross-platform cast client for Jellyfin.
-It has support for all your advanced media files without transcoding, as well as tons o features which set it apart from other multimedia clients:
+It has support for all your advanced media files without transcoding, as well as tons of features which set it apart from other multimedia clients:

 - Direct play most media using MPV.